 This report assesses the current state and future development options for the Slovenian gas wholesale market.
-It is based on REKK's own analysis and input received form stakeholders at an internal consultation organized by the Energy Agency of Slovenia on 6th February, 2018.
+It is based on REKK's own analysis and input received form stakeholders at an internal consultation organized by the Energy Agency of Slovenia on 6th February, 2018, and during a public consultation held on 16th May, 2018.
 With this analysis, the Agency fulfils its commitment to a periodic self-assessment of the functioning of the market, and considering structural reforms if deemed necessary, as recommended in the ACER Gas Target Model (AGTM).